aemmcpdev/AEM-LLM-Connector/README.md

 ## Overview

-The **SURGE AEM LLM Connector** is an innovative solution developed by **SURGE Software Solutions Pvt Ltd** that bridges the gap between Adobe Experience Manager (AEM) developers and AI-powered development tools.
-This connector provides a seamless interface to generate AEM component files using OpenAI's ChatGPT-4 model.
+The **SURGE AEM LLM Connector** is an innovative solution developed by **SURGE Software Solutions Pvt Ltd** that bridges the gap between Adobe Experience Manager (AEM) developers and local AI-powered development tools.
+This connector provides a seamless interface to generate AEM component files using local LLM models (Ollama/LocalAI).

 ---